Are LED Lights Bad for Your Eyes? Debunking the Myths and Facts

 Myth: LED lights emit harmful UV radiation

-Fact: Unlike traditional incandescent bulbs that produce some UV radiation as a byproduct during operation, LEDs are designed to convert electrical energy directly into visible light without radiation.
+Fact: When comparing Incandescent vs. LED lamps, unlike traditional incandescent bulbs that produce some UV radiation as a byproduct during operation, LEDs are designed to convert electrical energy directly into visible light without radiation.
 UV.
 As a result, LED lights typically emit minimal or no ultraviolet (UV) radiation, posing no risk of UV-related eye damage.

 How to Protect LED Light from Affecting Eyes?